videoDAC/livepeer-broadcaster/README.md

 Here are instructions to setup a `simple-streaming-server` on a local computer.
 They will work on Mac or Linux (Ubuntu).

-1. Download the latest release of pre-compiled software from [Livepeer's Release Page](https://github.com/livepeer/go-livepeer/releases), under where it says `Assets`:
+1. Download the latest release of pre-compiled software from [Livepeer's Release Page on Github](https://github.com/livepeer/go-livepeer/releases), under where it says **Assets**:

 - On a Mac, download the `livepeer-darwin-amd64.tar.gz` file to the _Downloads_ folder